 Monitoring wells located in high traffic areas should be completed as flush-mounted whenever possible.
-If a well cannot be flush-mounted in high traffic areas or areas where heavy equipment is operated, the well should be protected with four steel bumper posts.
+Such installations are inherently harsh environments that require special consideration due to enclosed humid conditions and possible flooding with water.
+If a well cannot be flush-mounted in high traffic areas or areas where heavy equipment normally operates, the well should be protected with four steel bumper posts.
 This type of protection may not be necessary at all monitoring well locations.

 Where monitoring well protection must be flush-mounted with the ground, a locking security internal cap is typically on top of the riser within the steel manhole or vault.
 This cap must be leak proof so that if the vault or manhole should fill with water, the water will not enter the well casing.
 A bolt-down manhole cover is commonly adequate for security.
 The manhole cover should be installed into a 6-inch thick, 2-foot square, concrete pad, sloped (one inch per foot) to provide water drainage away from the well, and finished flush to existing grade.
-Ideally the manhole cover should also be leak-proof.
-Variances from the flush-mount completions are made on a case-by-case basis.
+Ideally, the manhole cover should also be leak-proof.
+For any special circumstances or environmental conditions, the driller should consult with the ARA for case-by-case guidance.